Laws and Regulations

 There are two acts that are of particular importance for people working with live vertebrates in research and educational settings; they are the Animal Welfare Act and the Health Research Extension Act of 1985.
 Combined these acts provide regulatory coverage of all live vertebrates (and some dead ones!) used in research and mandate the creation of Institutional Animal Care and Use Committees (IACUC).

 The Animal Welfare Act (US Code, title 7, chapter 54) of 1966 as amended in 1970, 1976, 1985, 1990: Deals with the interstate movement and commercial activities involving various species of animals.
 The AWA also regulates supply and care of animals destined for research facilities or exhibition.
 The AWA delegates regulatory oversight to the Animal Care Office within the Animal and Plant Health Inspection Service (APHIS), United States Department of Agriculture (USDA).
-For a brief overview of the animal welfare act check out this brochure issued by APHIS.
+For a brief overview of the animal welfare act check out these brochures issued by APHIS.

 The AWA defines “animal” as any live or dead dog, cat, nonhuman primate, guinea pig, hamster, rabbit, or any warm blooded animal used for research, teaching, testing, experimentation, or exhibition purposes, or as a pet.
 By definition, cold blooded species (amphibians and reptiles) are exempt from coverage under the AWA.
 The AWA further excludes the following: